AeonFr/blogarticle-you-cannot-replace-redux-with-hooks-and-context/README.md

 This repository contains a single article of my blog post, exposed as a micro-frontend.

-**Why?** This article in particular includes rich interactions, and to make it possible I used low-level MDX APIs.
-However with the new version of MDX, all those APIs broke.
-In order to make the article compile and work under a project using modern MDX, I'd need to rewrite it from scratch.
-But keeping it in a separate build allows me to load it in my blog without hassle.
+**Why?**

+The article includes rich, interactive elements that rely on low-level MDX APIs.
+These APIs were available in older versions of MDX, but they’ve since changed or been removed in newer versions.

+Rather than rewriting the entire article to work with the latest MDX setup, it’s packaged here as its own build.
+This way, the article can be integrated into the main blog without compatibility issues or major refactoring.